 - This is a service Residential Life provides at no charge to the student

 - Laundry rooms with card swipe washers and dryers are available in all residence halls.
-Students add Aux Points to their Mac ID card to use the machines.
+Residents may use the machines free of charge.

 - Beds – Mattresses are twin extra long, 36″ x 80.”
 Some of the beds on campus may be lofted or bunked and guard rails and ladders are available.
 Students should check at their hall office for information and materials needed to change the bed setup.